sushiyade/tp/docs/UserGuide.md

 |                        | `delete 150`<br/>*(There are less than 150 entries in the finance tab)* | <span style ='color: darkred; text-decoration: underline'>Unknown Entry</span><br> The given entry must be in the finance list                                |

 > **RESULT:** Finance entry at `INDEX` deleted successfully!

+#### Editing a person : Finance Tab → `edit`

+Edits an **existing finance entry** in the **Finance** tab.

+Format: `edit INDEX [d/DESCRIPTION] [a/AMOUNT] [c/CLIENT] [t/TIME]`

+* Edits the finance entry at the specified `INDEX`.
+The index refers to the index number shown in the displayed finance list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* You can remove optional fields by typing `PREFIX/` without specifying anything after.
+For example, `t/`.

+Examples:

+* `edit 1 d/Photoshop subscription a/300` Edits the description and amount of the 1st finance entry to be `Photoshop subscription` and `300` respectively.
+* `edit 2 a/500 c/` Given that the 2nd finance entry is an Expense, edits its amount to be `500` and clears the client name.

 #### Clearing all entries : Finance Tab → `clear`